flo199213/CocktailCube/README.md

 <img src="Images/PCB.png" width="300">

 You can download the 3D print files required for the assembly from cults, printables or makerworld.
+When you buy a kit or PCB from Aliexpress, the 3D print files are included!

 Page | Link
 -------- | --------